ashawkey/cpe/readme.md

 CPE Tokenizer for compressing mesh coordinate sequence.

 The core functions are implemented in c++ and binded to python.
+It's also an example for a minimal (single-file) c++ & python project.

 ### Install